Hub

 • Finding Your Placement Results

-Reviewing your placement results and exam credit in advance helps ensure a smooth and efficient registration experience.
-Having this information ready allows advisors to place you in the correct courses without delays.
+Reviewing your placement results and exam credits early ensures a smooth registration.
+Having this info ready helps the SOE Academic Advisors place you in the right courses without delay.

-Before your a day prior to your advising session, please review your placement information and exam credit in your Student Profile on R’Web:
+Before your Highlander Advising Support & Registration online session, please review your placement information and exam credit in your Student Profile on R’Web:

 • Log into your R’Web account